You are here

 Statement of Theory

-It is a classical theory of rent propounded by the David Ricardo, an eminent economist of the 19th century.
-Ricardo limits the concept of rent as a land rent.
-In Ricardo’s words, “Rent is that portion of produce of earth which is paid to the landlord for the use of the original and indestructible powers of the soil.”
+It is a classical theory of rent propounded by David Ricardo, an eminent economist of the 19th century.
+Ricardo limits the concept of rent as land rent.
+In Ricardo’s words, “Rent is that portion of the produce of the earth which is paid to the landlord for the use of the original and indestructible powers of the soil.”
 It means that rent is the reward for the use of only land i.e. land rent.

 Any return on the improvement costs in the form of capital investments has to be deducted to obtain the price for the use of only land.
-Putting differently, rent is the price for the use of ‘original and indestructible power of soil’.
-This implies that one should deduct returns on investment in the form of improvement costs from the contract rent, which is the gross payment to the landlord, to obtain price of using land.
+Put differently, rent is the price for the use of the ‘original and indestructible power of soil’.
+This implies that one should deduct returns on investment in the form of improvement costs from the contract rent, which is the gross payment to the landlord, to obtain the price of using the land.
 Ricardo views the supply of land from the perspective of society as a whole and given.
-So, it is scarcity that gives rise to the land rent; had there been no scarcity of land, no such thing as land rent would exist.
+So, it is scarcity that gives rise to land rent; had there been no scarcity of land, no such thing as land rent would exist.

 This theory rests on the following premises: